Moussa-Mikhail/thesis_code/README.md

 ## Usage

-The simulation module is meant to be used by calling its main function.
+The simulation.py module is meant to be used by calling its main function.

 ```
 main simulates a satellite's orbit corresponding to the following parameters.